 More importantly, they encouraged supporters to not just participate, but become volunteers for the cause and take it further.

 Well, let me give you a clue.
 Here is Indivisible’s website sign-up form for supporters who are looking to act on Trump’s impeachment.

-And that is just two examples.
-If you go back to check the sign up forms for Knock Every Door and Swing Left, you will notice the same – they have a mobile number field.
+And those are just two examples.
+If you go back to check the signup forms for Knock Every Door and Swing Left, you will notice the same – they have a mobile number field.